 These guys go for the jugular when they smell weakness, but if he saw the strength that wasn’t trying to undermine him, he’d treat you like a man.

 Trump says he likes testing people.

-For example, he knew of a lawyer with a reputation of being a tough guy.
+For example, he knew of a lawyer with a reputation for being a tough guy.
 Trump was looking for a tough lawyer.

 Instead of asking him if he was tough, he tests him by saying: